aaiknn/beth/README.md

 ```sh
 beth lookup --rwhois "things AND stuff AND everything NOT desperation NOT exhaustion"
 ```

-~~Note: Chaining terms with AND does not retrieve entries that match all of the terms.
-Instead, it retrieves a bulk of all entries that each match at least one of the terms.~~

-**Note: Breaking change!** WhoisXMLAPI recently fixed a bug in their API where additional search terms found additional results.
-Since this fix went live in late March 2022, combinating search terms will make a search more specific.
-Hence, Beth's operator `AND` doesn't find additional results for additional terms anymore.

 WhoisXMLAPI accepts a maximum amount of 4 entries for each included and excluded search terms.
 Therefore, additional terms will be dropped from searches and thus from results.